thefonso/GrubDash/README.md

 Open `localhost:5000`

-End point test: GET /orders or /dishes and you should see data on screen
+End point test:

+GET /orders or /dishes and you should see data on screen

+Part 2 - Checklist:
+- Go to "Requirements to pass" in the curriculum and verify what you see there.